We love encouraging creative problem-solving in our kids. Here are some play-based activities kids can do at home to build problem-solving skills.

 Every time I see a parent doing something as basic as throwing 2 couch cushions over some chairs for their child I think “Why are you doing this for them!”

 Your kid benefits far more from thinking through his crappy lean-to than he or she does sitting under your architectural masterpiece!
 And have you seen those fort building kits?
 They are awesome and kids love them.
-We have a fort-building kit like this one and our son loves building with it.

 You can give them materials, like blankets, pillows, and chairs, but take a step back and let them do the creating and building.